floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_basicauth.md

 This approach can be used to authenticate users using the [Search Guard internal user database](../_docs_roles_permissions/configuration_internalusers.md)  or using [LDAP](../_docs_auth_auth/auth_auth_ldap.md).

-If the Search Guard Elasticsearch backend has been already configured with username/password based authentication, this should also work out of the box for Kibana.
+If the Search Guard Elasticsearch backend has been already configured with username/password based authentication, this should also work out of the box for Kibana.<br>You only have to make sure that users that are supposed to be able to log into Kibana have the role `SGS_KIBANA_USER`.
 {: .note .js-note .note-warning}

 In order to verify the configuration for this approach, follow the steps described in the following sections.